tchupp/actions-terraform-pr/README.md

 ### Manual Terraform Apply

-In some situation, you want to control the `terraform apply` yourself.
+In some situations, you want to control the `terraform apply` yourself.

 In your `.github/workflows/terraform.yml` file you would have:
 ```yaml